mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 With the frequent mini-compactions taking place, this begs the question: **can we avoid writing small files to begin with?**

 ### Optimized Write
 If we refresh our knowledge on Optimized Write, the idea is that there's a pre-write step where data is shuffled and grouped across executors to bin data together so that fewer files are written.
-This feature is extrmely helpful for partitioned tables.
-However for non-partitioned tables there are even a few write scenarios where more files are typically written due to the nature of the operation, and optimized write can help prevent this:
+This feature is critical for partitioned tables, however for non-partitioned tables there are even a few write scenarios where more files are typically written due to the nature of the operation, and optimized write can help prevent this:
 - MERGE statements
 - DELETE and UPDATE statements w/ subqueries